exponential-decay/demystify/README.md

 Three arguments:

-* --csv <input filename>
+* --export <input filename>

-Equivalent functionalty to droid2sqlite.
-Outputs a sqlite database.
+First creates a database like droid2sqlite then outputs a report.

 * --db <input filename>

-Analyes a DROID sqlite database and outputs the results to stdout.

-* --csva <input filename>

-Wraps both --csv and --db into a single command.
-Useful for a one-off report.
-Will naturally be slower to output results.
+Outputs a report from a pre-existing sqlite database.

-#### Rogues Gallery
+#### Rogues Gallery (v.0.2.0 only: https://github.com/exponential-decay/droid-sqlite-analysis/releases/tag/0.2.0)

+**N.B.
+This feature will return, but has been temporarily disabled in the current release to understand what a Rogues gallery needs to look like when using Siegfried.

 The following flags provide Rogue or Hero output: